 Ukraine's 2022 wheat harvest 98% complete at 18.8 mln tonnes -ministry

-KYIV, Aug 26 (Reuters) - Ukraine's 2022 wheat harvest is 98% complete at 18.8 million tonnes despite hostilities in eastern and southern regions, agriculture ministry data showed on Friday.
+KYIV, Aug 26 (Reuters) - Ukraine's 2022 wheat harvest is 98% complete at 18.8 million tonnes in spite of the war in the country's east and south, data from Ukraine's agriculture ministry showed.

+Ukraine, a major global grain grower and exporter, harvested a record 86 million tonnes of grain in 2021 including 42.1 million tonnes of corn and 32.2 million tonnes of wheat.

+There was 5.5 million tonnes of barley, 246,000 tonnes of peas and 3.1 million tonnes of rapeseed, harvested from 98% of the sown area for barley and 99% for peas and rapeseed.

 ((pavel.polityuk@tr.com; +380 44 2449150; Reuters Messaging: pavel.polityuk.thomsonreuters.com@reuters.net))